465 related texts · 4 related myths · Page 1 of 10

 Our ancestors grappled with this too.
 And Midrash Tehillim, a collection of rabbinic interpretations on the Book of Psalms, offers some fascinating perspectives on why, and what we...

-Take, for example, the story of the oath to Noah after the flood.
-Why do our sages, according to Pirkei DeRabbi Eliezer, institute that we should mention the oath to Noah every sin...
+Why do our sages, according to Pirkei DeRabbi Eliezer, institute that we should mention the oath to Noah every single day?
+It all goes back to that promise, that covenant, found in...

 After all that devastation, how did Noah make things right again, not just with God, but with the very earth itself?
 Well, the Book of Jubilees, a fascinating ancient Jewish text, ...